mondbr/pands-project/README.md

 ### Finalizing the file

-At the bottom of my analysis.py file I called out all the functions so they can be executed and written to txt file and all plots can be shown to the user.
+At the bottom of my analysis.py file I called out all the functions so they can be executed and written to text file and all plots can be shown to the user.
 After that I used *sys.stdout = original_stdout* to restore the original standard output.
 To check if it works, I added a simple code to print the 'END' text in my console to make sure that program has finished.

 ## Results:

  The summary of the data that was presented in the [summary_analysis.txt](https://github.com/mondbr/pands-project/blob/main/summary_analysis.txt) file allows us to see a varoius of statistical values such as count of each column, average value, standard deviation, minimum values and maximum values etc that gives us a picture of the data that is being reviewed.
  The sepal lenght of all species vary between 4.3cm and 7.9cm, sepal width vary between 2cm and 4.4cm.
- Petal parameters are vary from 1cm to 6.9cm for its lenght and 0.1cm to 2.5cm for width.
+ Petal parameters vary from 1cm to 6.9cm for its lenght and 0.1cm to 2.5cm for width.

  Taking into consideration petal length and width, and petal and sepal parameters, Iris virginica has the biggest flowers.
 Iris Setosa is the smallest in our data.
  With observed very strong positive correlation (r = 0.96) between Iris petal length and petal width, we can say that flowers with longer petals are very often wider.